bhatti/PlexServices/README.md

 }
 ```
 The samples folder include an example of SpringJMSContainer that you can use.
-PlexService didn't include it in the framework to remove dependency on specific
+PlexServices didn't include it in the framework to remove dependency on specific
-version of Spring with PlexService.
+version of Spring with PlexServices.

 ### EventBus for intra-process communication